President & Governor

 Athletic competition has always been a passion for Kroenke, who attended the University of Missouri on a basketball scholarship.
 He was a contributor during Missouri’s trip to the Elite Eight as a sophomore in 2002, and he earned Academic All-Big XII First Team honors while serving as team captain during his junior and senior seasons.
 After graduating with a degree in financial management, Kroenke completed a six-month internship with the NBA’s League Office, working in their Player Development Department.
 Upon finishing his internship, Kroenke worked as an analyst and underwriter for Lehman Brothers in their Global Real Estate Group, where he assisted with the debt underwriting and securitization of numerous commercial real estate transactions.

 Aside from his duties with the Avalanche and Nuggets, Kroenke serves as an Alternate Governor for the Colorado Rapids (Major League Soccer) and on the Board of Directors for Arsenal Football Club (English Premier League) in London.
-In his spare time, Kroenke enjoys skiing and playing golf and is an active supporter of Kroenke Sports Charities, which provides relevant programs and support, directly and with other nonprofit organizations, to ultimately assist, encourage, and enrich the lives of those in need.
+In his spare time, Kroenke enjoys skiing and playing golf and is an active supporter of Kroenke Sports Charities, which provides programs and support to assist, encourage, and enrich the lives of those in need.
 He is also involved in several other charitable endeavors, including the Todd Peglow Memorial Scholarship Fund at the University of Missouri.
 In addition, he is a major supporter of the Playing For Change Foundation, which was co-founded by his sister, Whitney, and benefits children worldwide by building schools that specialize in teaching music and arts.
 He currently serves on the Board of Strategic Development for the Trulaske College of Business at the University of Missouri.